zajdel/zajdel.github.io/research.markdown

 at least 20 mammalian cell types, slime molds, fish, and frogs, our platform represents a control approach with potentially broad utility in many arenas.

+# People's Ventilator Project

+During the initial stages of the COVID-19 pandemic, there was an unmet need for easily manufactured, rapidly deployable mechanical ventilators.

 <!--## Past
 # Flagellar motor observation for electronic biosensing
 During bacterial chemotaxis, *Escherichia coli* monitors chemical changes in its environment and modulates the rotation of the **bacterial flagellar motor** (BFM) to bias its motility towards nutrients in its environment.